frenic/csstype/README.md

 Properties are categorized in different uses and in several technical variations to provide typings that suits as many as possible.

-All interfaces has one optional generic argument to define length.
-It defaults to `string | 0` because `0` is the only [length where the unit identifier is optional](https://drafts.csswg.org/css-values-3/#lengths).
-You can specify this, e.g. `string | number`, for platforms and libraries that accepts any numeric value as length with a specific unit.

 |                | Default              | `Hyphen`                   | `Fallback`                   | `HyphenFallback`                   |
 | -------------- | -------------------- | -------------------------- | ---------------------------- | ---------------------------------- |
 | **All**        | `Properties`         | `PropertiesHyphen`         | `PropertiesFallback`         | `PropertiesHyphenFallback`         |